eduNEXT/eox-tagging/docs/how_to/configuration.rst

             "FIELD_NAME": "VALUE"
         }

-This means that the FIELD with FIELD_NAME must be equal to VALUE.
+This means that the FIELD with FIELD_NAME must be equal to VALUE when creating a tag, otherwise, an error will be raised.

 Setting values using the configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^